 Brute-Force Attacks Go up Significantly in Pennsylvania

-The evidence is provided by Syspeace, a service provider that fights automated hacking attempts.
-Syspeace wants to make the digital world safer for firms, one server at a time.
-Having collected and analyzed statistics on brute-force attacks since 2012, Syspeace is a global trendsetter on the topic.
-The company believes that cyber security management doesn’t have to be complicated and expensive.
+The data originates from Windows servers secured by Syspeace globally.
+Syspeace is an intrusion-prevention software that provides affordable and easy-to-use tools for companies to fight automated hacking attempts.
+Syspeace wants to make the digital world safer for businesses, one server at a time.
+Having collected and analyzed data on brute-force attacks since 2012, Syspeace is the world leader on the topic.

-During the brute-force attack, an attacker submits many different passwords and passphrases in the system, hoping to in the end get them right.
-The attacker systematically inspects all possible passwords and passphrases to find the right one.
+During the automated hacking attempt, an attacker submits many different passwords and passphrases in the system, hoping to in the end get them right.
+The attacker systematically checks all possible passwords and passphrases to find the correct one.

-To keep problems out and block brute-force attacks, Syspeace offers software that shields enterprises from IT theft, combined with exceptional customer support.
+To keep problems out and block automated hacking attempts, Syspeace offers software that shields enterprises from IT theft, combined with excellent customer support.